Ohda/home-server/README.md

 - **HashiCorp Vault**: A tool for securely managing secrets and protecting sensitive data.
 - **Traefik**: A modern reverse proxy and load balancer for managing your web traffic.
+- **Langflow**: A low-code app builder for RAG and multi-agent AI applications.
+It’s Python-based and agnostic to any model, API, or database.

 ## Prerequisites